MaastrichtU-IDS/best-practices/docs/code-distribution.md

 ## Add a license

 Adding a license file is mandatory as no one is allowed to legally use your code if no license is included.
+The default choice for software should be [the MIT license](https://choosealicense.com/licenses/mit/)

 ## Add a DOAP project description

 Optional: add a  DOAP (https://github.com/ewilderj/doap/wiki https://projects.apache.org/doap.html) file to the root of the repository.

+## Add a code of conduct

+Optional: add the following [code of conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct/code_of_conduct.md) to the root of the repository.